atet/copilot/README.md

 24. Highlight the new code, right click, select "Continue" → "Write Comments for this Code"
 25. You can accept what Gemini documented for you or reject and try again for a slightly different result
 26. Highlight the code again and select "Continue" → "Add Highlighted Code to Context" (or `CTRL+L`) to move the selected code into the chat window
-17. Now you can have a discussion about the code and ask Gemini to do anything, like changing it (e.g., "*Change this function so that it subtracts instead*"), asking for a detailed explanation of what's going on, and even trying something like "*[ELI5](#troubleshooting)*" for dense and complex code
+17. Now you can have a focused discussion with Gemini to do things like changing the code (e.g., "*Change this function so that it subtracts instead*"), asking for a detailed explanation of what's going on, and even trying something like "*[ELI5](#troubleshooting)*" for dense and complex code

 [![.img/copilot_fig6.png](.img/copilot_fig6.png)](#nolink)